In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 Tip #16 – Don’t list several different items for sale in a single listing.

 That’s just lazy!
-Plus, your items won’t show up when people use the Facebook Marketplace ‘search’ feature.
+Plus, your items won’t show up properly when people use the Facebook Marketplace ‘search’ feature.

 If you have 2 or more of the exact same item for sale, then yes — include those in the same posting.
-But the best rule of thumb IF you really want to sell your items is to post a separate listing for each and every different item you’re selling.
+But the best rule of thumb if you really want to sell your items is to post a separate listing for each and every different item you’re selling.

 Tip #17 – The majority of your inquiries will come on the first day that you post the item for sale — in fact, within the first few minutes of posting it.